 3. Research your tax deductions

-If you are choosing to do your own taxes, then make sure that you understand what tax deductions and credits you are eligible for.
+If you are choosing to do your own taxes, then make sure that you understand what deductions and credits you are eligible for.
 You don’t want to overpay the IRS because you didn’t know that you were eligible for a credit or deduction.

 A few common tax deductions and credits to look out for include childcare costs, charity contributions, and higher education credits.
 Don’t forget to include these in your tax return.

-How to DIY your taxes
+How to file your own taxes

 You can download the forms you’ll need to fill out from the IRS website.
 It is completely free to download these forms.
 If you choose to print them, you can complete them by hand and mail them in.